Captain Albert L. Youmans

 Albert L. Youmans

-Captain Albert Youmans and Patrolman John Flynn were shot and killed after being ambushed by a gunman hidden behind a factory wall at 2200 hours.
+Captain Albert Youmans and Patrolman John Flynn were shot and killed after being ambushed by a gunman hidden behind a factory wall on Edison Avenue and the railroad bridge at 10:00 pm.

 Despite being wounded by the shotgun blast himself, Patrolman Flynn carried the mortally wounded Captain Youmans to a call box one block away.
-Captain Youmans was transported to a local hospital where he succumbed to his wounds several hours later.
-Patrolman Flynn recovered slightly from his wounds and was able to return to light police duty before taking a turn for the worse and succumbing to his wounds ten years later.
+Captain Youmans was transported to a local hospital where he succumbed to his wounds the next day.
+Patrolman Flynn recovered slightly from his wounds and returned to light police duty before taking a turn for the worse and succumbing to his wounds ten years later.

 The prime suspect was later shot and killed in a shootout with Patrolman Frank Quinlivan on September 15, 1925.
 Patrolman Quinlivan was also killed in the shootout.

-Captain Youmans had served with the agency for 22 years.
+Captain Youmans had served with the Schenectady Police Department for 22 years.

 Bio